sirji-ai/sirji/README.md

 ## Prerequisites

 Sirji has been tested on **macOS** only for now.
-We know there are certain OS-specific functionalities that we will soon generalize.
+We know there are certain OS-specific functionalities that we will soon generalize ([Issue #44](https://github.com/sirji-ai/sirji/issues/44)).

 Make sure you have installed all of the following prerequisites on your machine: